Blackfriars Railway Bridge: Second bridge

-The second bridge, built slightly further downstream (to the east), was originally called St Paul's Railway Bridge and opened in 1886.
-It was designed by John Wolfe-Barry and Henry Marc Brunel and is made of wrought iron.
+The second bridge, built slightly further downstream (to the east), was originally called St Paul's Railway Bridge and opened in 1886 together with a new station in Queen Victoria Street called St Paul's Station.
+The joint engineers for the works were William Mills, of the London, Chatham, and Dover Company, and John Wolfe Barry and Henry Marc Brunel.
+The resident engineer in charge of the construction was Edward Cruttwell.
+The bridge is made of wrought iron.
 It was built by Lucas and Aird.
-When St Paul's railway station changed its name to Blackfriars in 1937 the name of the bridge was changed as well.